 OECD Home › Regulatory reform › Publications & Documents › Reports

 English, , 312kb

-This is the Japanese version of Regulatory Reform in Russia and covers the overall economic context, the government’s capacity to manage regulatory reform, competition policy and enforcement, and market openness.
-It also examines the electricity and railroad sectors.
+The Russia review follows a multidisciplinary approach and covers the overall economic context for regulatory reform, the government’s capacity to manage regulatory reform, competition policy and enforcement, and market openness.